 Alera learned about the level of commitment a School Committee seat requires from other committee members during her campaign.
 Since the election, she has been focusing on learning the rules and regulations she must follow as a committee member and keeping up with the paperwork members must review before each meeting.

 The experience has provided her with an in-depth perspective on topics covered in her political science, history, and, on occasion, education classes and textbooks.
 For instance, she took a class with an adjunct professor who is a retired school principal.

 “She actually knew more about school committees than I did,” Alera says.
 “She taught me how issues are brought up at committee meetings.
 If a principal is really vouching for something, they’ll go in front of the committee.
 Or the committee asks for something, and the principal needs to present it to them.”

 Now that she’s on the Leominster School Committee, she sees that members “actually do ask for a lot of things because we need to know how much money is going where and what [principals] are doing with the cuts that have been made.”

 Throughout Worcester State’s history, members of the University community have served their communities in elected roles.
 Currently on the state level, alumni James O’Day ’83 represents the 14th Worcester District and Kimberly Ferguson ’88, M.S. ’90 represents the 1st Worcester District in the Massachusetts House of Representatives, and Anne Gobi ’86 represents the Worcester, Hampden, Hampshire and Middlesex District in the Massachusetts Senate.

 Alumna and Author Speaks About Life as a Transracial Adoptee

 Have you ever imagined what it would be like to have been raised among and by people who are racially different from you?
-Or what it would be like to go through a typical day where there would be a 98 percent chance that you would have never encountered a person who looked like you?
-Author Susan Harris O’Connor, a 1985 graduate of Worcester State University, offered her perspective as a . . .
+Or what it would be like to go through a typical day where there would be a . . .